dennis-tra/pcp/README.md

 Looking for peer december-iron-old-increase...
 ```

+If you're on different networks the lookup can take quite long without any user facing output yet (~2 - 3 minutes).

 ## Install

 ### Release download

-Head over to the [releases](https://github.com/dennis-tra/pcp/releases/tag/v0.1.1) and download the latest binary for your platform.
+Head over to the [releases](https://github.com/dennis-tra/pcp/releases/tag/v0.1.1) and download the latest binary for
+your platform.

-### Build from source
+### From source

 For now, you need to compile it yourself: